AndreiChertkov/tetradat/README.md

         > You may use any of the models from above here; and `bs_onepixel` or `bs_pixle`.
 We set `model_attr` argument above to skip the images for which the `vgg` model fails.

 - To run the demo attack with the proposed TETRADAT method:
-    - `python manager.py --task attack --kind attr --data imagenet --model googlenet --model_attr vgg`
+    - `python manager.py --task check --kind demo --data imagenet`

 - To present the computation results:
     - `python show.py`